Marissa Sappho, LCSW, CEDS

 Phone Extension #104

-Marissa Sappho, LCSW, BCD, CEDS, is the Founder & Director of Clinical Services at Aurora Behavioral Health Eating Disorder Treatment Center, a comprehensive yoga-based eating disorder treatment center in New York City.
+Marissa Sappho, LCSW, BCD, CEDS, is the Founder, CEO & Director of Clinical Services at Aurora Behavioral Health Eating Disorder Treatment Center, a comprehensive yoga-based eating disorder treatment center in New York City.
 It is the first such center in the area specializing in the treatment of Binge Eating Disorder.

 In addition to overseeing the Clinical Programs at Aurora, Marissa maintains a full time patient caseload.
 Marissa is a passionate educator, holding the title of Adjunct Professor at New York University in their graduate school of social work, as well as being Faculty and Supervisor at the Center for the Study of Anorexia and Bulimia (CSAB), where she also serves on the Advisory Board and the Executive Committee.